macOS: Things to do after installation (Apps, Settings, and Tweaks)

 pinentry-program /opt/homebrew/bin/pinentry-mac

-extra-socket $HOME/.gnupg/S.gpg-agent.extra
+#extra-socket $HOME/.gnupg/S.gpg-agent.extra

-And I add RemoteForward /home/<user>/.gnupg/S.gpg-agent /Users/<user>/.gnupg/S.gpg-agent.extra to the .ssh/config file.
+And I add RemoteForward /home/<user>/.gnupg/S.gpg-agent /Users/<user>/.gnupg/S.gpg-agent.extra to each entry in my .ssh/config file.

 Test it: